Frky25/maimai-scores/readme.md

 ## Proccess Images
 The main function for processing is processImg.
 It takes in an image as an array (e.g. from cv2.imread) and returns a python dictionary with the extracted data.
 It also takes an optional argument (imshow) with a list of strings for displaying some partially processed images for debugging purposes.
 The valid imshow strings are:
--`'ref_points'`: Show the detected reference points and the screen bounding circle.
+- `'ref_points'`: Show the detected reference points and the screen bounding circle.
 These are used to determine the cropping for detecting other features
--`'num_edges'`: Show the edge only version of the score, used for matching -`'num_detect'`: Show the detected numbers and their locations.
-Number value corresponds with resistor color codes -`'title_processed'`: Show the fully processed versions of the title.
+- `'num_edges'`: Show the edge only version of the score, used for matching
+- `'num_detect'`: Show the detected numbers and their locations.
+Number value corresponds with resistor color codes
+- `'title_processed'`: Show the fully processed versions of the title.
 This is what is fed into OCR

 So an example call might be:
 ```python